jhe2155/surestart/README.md

 ## Day 11
 Uploaded MNIST_Digits.ipynb code for analyzing written digits

+## Day 12
+Uploaded ImageClassification.ipynb for classifying cats and dogs.

 ## Day 16
 One great thing about ReLu is that it is capable of outputting a zero value, unlike a lot of other activation functions.
 According to the reading, this is called "sparse representation" and is a desirable trait in a model as it can improve efficiency and learning.